cloudbase/nova-vix-driver/README.md

     nova-compute --config-file /path/to/your/nova.conf

+Note1: On Windows execute with elevated credentials if UAC is enabled.
+Failing to do so will result in having the Vix APIs reporting that virtual machines are powered off even when running.

-Note: Since VMware Player does not come with the Vix components, they can be downloaded as part of the Vix SDK:
+Note2: Since VMware Player does not come with the Vix components, they can be downloaded as part of the Vix SDK:

 https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_player/6_0|PLAYER-600-A|drivers_tools